Policy 705 - Investments

 The policy of this school district is to comply with all state laws relating to investments and to guarantee that investments meet certain primary criteria.

 This policy applies to all investments of the surplus funds of the school district, regardless of the fund accounts in which they are maintained, unless certain investments are specifically exempted by the school board through formal action.

 A. Pooling of Funds.
-Except for cash in certain restricted and special funds, Princeton Public Schools will consolidate cash and reserve balances from all funds to maximize investment earnings and to increase efficiencies with regard to investment pricing, safekeeping and administration.
+Except for cash in certain restricted accounts such as bond proceeds and OPEB funds and other special funds, Princeton Public Schools will consolidate cash and reserve balances from all funds to maximize investment earnings and to increase efficiencies with regard to investment pricing, safekeeping and administration.
 Investment income will be allocated to the various funds based on their respective participation and in accordance with generally accepted accounting principles.